Friday 22nd January 2021

 To view scores for the First Round click here.

-The day though belonged to Thomas Kollberg who was crowned the 2017 County Boys Champion.
+The day belonged to Jacob Tidswell who was crowned the 2019 County Boys Champion.

 To View the Second Round Scores click here.